Marquette vs. Creighton Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Marquette Performance Insights

+- The Golden Eagles are outscoring opponents by 12.2 points per game with a +158 scoring differential overall.
+They put up 78.5 points per game (102nd in college basketball) and allow 66.3 per contest (72nd in college basketball).

+- Marquette loses the rebound battle by 1.8 boards on average.
+It collects 33.5 rebounds per game, which ranks 303rd in college basketball, while its opponents grab 35.3 per contest.

-- Marquette knocks down 8.5 three-pointers per game (89th in college basketball) compared to its opponents' 7.7.
-It shoots 33% from deep while its opponents hit 31.3% from long range.
+- Marquette knocks down 8.5 three-pointers per game (90th in college basketball) at a 33% rate (202nd in college basketball), compared to the 7.7 its opponents make while shooting 31.3% from beyond the arc.

-- The Golden Eagles' 100.7 points per 100 possessions on offense rank 69th in college basketball, and the 85.1 points they allow per 100 possessions rank 76th in college basketball.
+- The Golden Eagles rank 69th in college basketball by averaging 100.7 points per 100 possessions on offense, and defensively are 75th in college basketball, allowing 85.1 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.